 More broadly, Diverse Parents examines how parents interact with each other in racially desegregated schools.
 I chose public Montessori schools as particularly egalitarian spaces focused on respect for children, individualized learning and parents who might have more in common by deliberately choosing the Montessori pedagogy.
 Even in this environment, I observed that institutional barriers made it hard for the poorest families to enroll in the schools, and parents of color were more likely to experience their choice as what I term a conflicted fit, where they felt both aligned and alienated by school practices.
 Up to now, scholars focusing on school choice give little consideration to the substance of the choice, yet school themes like Montessori are an increasingly popular public school option in districts around the country.
-In my dissertation, I ask two main questions: First, how do parents negotiate a fit during the school choice process and after enrollment, and what impact does this have on their engagement with the school and the broader parent community?
+I ask two main questions: First, how do parents negotiate a fit during the school choice process and after enrollment, and what impact does this have on their engagement with the school and the broader parent community?
 Second, why do public Montessori schools spark distinct cultural conflicts, both past and present?

-I use these data to examine how parents negotiate fit in three contexts.
+I use these data to examine how parents negotiate fit in two contexts.
 In the first part of the book, I examine the history of public Montessori schools over the last 50 years, a history that has never been told before, to examine how a diverse group of parents and educators have claimed Montessori to solve their own social problems, but these initiatives have frequently been diverted in reaction to demand from middle class white parents.
 I analyze student demographic data from a unique dataset of public Montessori programs from 1987 (the earliest date of National Center for Educational Statistics data on school demographics) to today in order to discuss racial and economic diversity over time and the particular diversity limitations of Montessori charter schools today.

 In the final section, I examine how parents’ reaction to Montessori at the two Hartford Montessori magnet schools places them into three groups, and how their sense of fit impacts their interactions with school staff and their feeling of belonging among the parent community.
 I examine how and why parents self-segregate into these groups: those who are self-proclaimed “True believers,” those who are satisfied with the school, those who are conflicted about the school.
 Although at an individual level, it isn’t always predictable who will fall into which camp, broader patterns emerge which called into question previous research suggesting that parental school preferences split along class lines.
 I examine and explain why most believers are white parents who have enrolled their child in the school for the Montessori curriculum, while working class black and Latino parents form the core of the satisfied group, and the most conflicted are the middle class black and Latino parents.